celedev/LuaCollectionViewTuto/readme.md

 - **Some libraries / header files in the sample app Xcode project are missing**

   **⇒ Fix**: open the corresponding CodeFlow project, and CodeFlow will update the associated Xcode project, so that paths and libraries are correctly set.

-- **Link errors (missing symbols) occur when I compile the Xcode project**

-  **Most probable cause**: if you are using Xcode 5 (and thus iOS 7.1 SDK), these errors occur because the sample app is configured for the iOS 8 SDK.

-  **⇒ Fix**: this application requires iOS 8, so you have to run it only from Xcode 6 or later.

 ## License